Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Shield.AttachTypes` & `Shield.RemoveTypes` allows listing ShieldTypes that are attached or removed, respectively from any targets affected by the warhead (positive `Verses` values).
 Normally only first listed ShieldType in `Shield.AttachTypes` is applied.
     - If `Shield.ReplaceOnly` is set, shields from `Shield.AttachTypes` are only applied to affected targets from which shields were simultaneously removed, matching the order listed in `Shield.RemoveTypes`.
 If `Shield.AttachTypes` contains less items than `Shield.RemoveTypes`, last item from the former is used for any remaining removed shields.
     - If `Shield.ReplaceNonRespawning` is set, shield from `Shield.AttachTypes` replaces existing shields that have been broken and cannot respawn on their own.
+      - `Shield.MinimumReplaceDelay` can be used to control how long after the shield has been broken (in game frames) can it be replaced.
+If not enough frames have passed, it won't be replaced.
     - If `Shield.InheritStateOnReplace` is set, shields replaced via `Shield.ReplaceOnly` inherit the current strength (relative to ShieldType `Strength`) of the previous shield and whether or not the shield was currently broken.
 Self-healing and respawn timers are always reset.

 ### Laser Trails